 From all corners, there is evidence to suggest something much more mysterious is going on: research on near death experience suggests consciousness is not confined to the brain (Penny Sartori), some academic philosophers are taking seriously the idea that consciousness is a fundamental aspect of nature (Thomas Nagel), and quantum physics changes everything (David Bohm).
 Some scientists are coming around to the idea that the framework they’ve been relying on for the past century or more has significant limitations, and perhaps it’s time to adopt a new paradigm (Robert Lanza).

 For me, it was reading Richard Tarnas’ profound book Cosmos and Psyche that convinced me to take astrology seriously--that it’s more than merely interesting or fun, but that there is compelling evidence for it, and that it has the potential to offer an alternative paradigm to the Cartesian one that many of us knowingly or unknowingly continue to employ.
 Tarnas shows that there are undeniable correlations between major astrological transits and major historical events such as wars, inventions, and works of art.

 Such a framework enabled me to fully embrace the yoga, meditation, and astrology practices that had been so healing to me, but that conflicted with the way I’d been raised to understand the world.

 Looking back, I can see that I demanded more from science than it’s capable of delivering.
 Cognitive neuroscience is fascinating and offers great insight into the human mind.
 It’s not capable of explaining the deeper significance of life because that’s not what it’s for: it’s for understanding the relationship between brain and behaviour, and for that, it’s very effective.

 Our journeys aren’t always so theoretical in nature.
 That’s a blessing.
 Intellectualizing is a defence, a way of detaching.
-But that was my path: from head to heart, from theory to practice.
+But this is my path: from head to heart, from theory to practice.